awslabs/aws-security-assessment-solution/README.md

 aws cloudformation deploy --template-file 2-sat2-codebuild-prowler.yaml \
 --stack-name sat2-prowler \
 --capabilities CAPABILITY_NAMED_IAM \
+--s3-bucket $TEMPLATE_BUCKET \
 --parameter-overrides ProwlerScanType=Intermediate
 ```

+>Note: The `--s3-bucket` option is required because the template is larger than 51,200 bytes, the maximum CloudFormation accepts inline. `$TEMPLATE_BUCKET` is the staging bucket created in the CloudShell deployment steps above.
+It applies to every `aws cloudformation deploy` example in this README.

 Checks are frequently added, to see the latest checks, run `prowler aws --list-checks` command.
 An example has been provided below for each check level.